• +91 7821055537, +91 9982201414

 Target PlatformsWhere players can access your game.Web, Android, iOS, Steam

-UI/UX DesignLayout of buttons, resource counters, upgrade trees.Figma, Adobe XD
+UI/UX DesignLayout of buttons, resource counters, and upgrade trees.Figma, Adobe XD

-Monetization OptionsHow you generate revenue.Ads, In-app purchases, Cosmetics
+Monetization OptionsHow do you generate revenue?Ads, In-app purchases, Cosmetics

 Promotion ChannelsCommunities and platforms to share your game.Reddit, TikTok, Twitter/X, Discord